John Chabot Smith

-John Chabot Smith (September 1, 1915 - May 16, 2002) was an American journalist and author, best known for his book: Alger Hiss: The True Story.
+John Chabot Smith (September 1, 1915 – May 16, 2002) was an American journalist and author, best known for his book: Alger Hiss: The True Story.

 Personal life

 Smith was born on September 1, 1915, in Croydon, UK.
 He attended the Loomis Institute.
 He majored in history at Princeton University.
 He did graduate studies at Cambridge University.
-In 1940, Smith married Betty McCarthy; they had two children.
-His wife passed away before him.
+In 1940, Smith married Elizabeth (Betty) McCarthy of Rochester New York.
+They had two children; Elizabeth (Betsy) Smith and Michael Chabot Smith.
+They lived all over the world while he pursued his journalistic career and authored books, including Washington DC, London, Tokyo, New York City, settling in Weston CT to raise their children, and finally in Florida for retirement.
+His wife died in 1990 in Winter Park, Florida.
+He subsequently moved to Washington DC, and then settled in Park Slope, Brooklyn to be closer to his son Michael and his family.
 Smith died age 86 on May 16, 2002, in Brooklyn, New York.

 Career

-Smith began his career as a journalist with the Washington Post.
+Smith began his career as a journalist with The Washington Post.
 He joined the New York Herald Tribune as White House correspondent.
 Smith covered World War II overseas for the Herald-Trib.
 He covered the Hiss Case for the Herald Trib and later wrote a book about it, and about Hiss’s life in general.
 Three other journalists who covered the case also published books about it: Bert Andrews of Hearst, Ralph de Toledano of Newsweek, and Alistair Cooke of the Manchester Guardian.
 Hiss appeared with Smith at a press conference to promote the book, held at the Overseas Press Club.
 Leon Dennen called him a "pro-Tito correspondent."